NEWS

 © GOOD Worldwide Inc. All Rights Reserved.

-Judge Olivera sentenced Green Beret Joe Serna to a night in jail but was concerned about the decorated soldier’s wellbeing.
+Judge Olivera sentenced Joe Serna to a night in jail out of concern for the soldier’s wellbeing.

 Cover Image Source: YouTube | CBS Evening News

-A North Carolina judge performed an unusual act of compassion by following a fellow veteran he had sentenced to jail.
+A North Carolina judge displayed an extraordinary act of compassion by joining a veteran he had sentenced to jail.
 In 2016, Gulf War veteran Lou Olivera, who was also a district court judge who presided over the Veterans Treatment Court in Cumberland County, North Carolina, learned details about a fellow veteran's military history.
-Green Beret Joe Serna was suffering from PTSD after experiencing a series of traumatic events in his life.
-He had served three terms in Afghanistan with two purple hearts for his bravery and also survived an IED and suicide bomber and was the only survivor after being trapped with other soldiers inside the submerged vehicle.
+Green Beret Joe Serna was grappling with PTSD, triggered by a series of traumatic events in his life.
+He had served three tours in Afghanistan, earning two Purple Hearts for bravery, surviving an IED and a suicide bomber, and was the sole survivor after being trapped in a submerged vehicle with other soldiers.

 Representative Image Source: Pixabay | ArmyAmber